 Writing Experience

-LivingWriter's editor is cleaner, faster, and more pleasant to use for long writing sessions.
-The interface stays out of your way and lets you focus on your words.
-NovelCrafter's editor is functional but secondary to its planning and AI features.
-For the actual act of putting words on a page, LivingWriter feels better.
+LivingWriter's editor is cleaner and faster for long writing sessions — the interface disappears and you focus on the words.
+NovelCrafter's editor is functional but plays second fiddle to its planning and AI features.
+For the plain act of getting words on the page, LivingWriter feels better.

 Winner: LivingWriter.